All dogs, regardless of their age, need toys.

 Toys for adult dogs of 9 Months to 1 Year

-At this stage, your dog's teeth will be fully formed so he may cut down on the chewing, but dogs never really lose that desire.
-You will be replacing his chew toys with bones and pigs ear as treats, but he will still love his rubber toys to gnaw on, and it's cheaper for you as well.
+At this stage, your dog's teeth will be fully formed so that he may cut down on the chewing, but dogs never lose that desire.
+You will replace his chew toys with bones and pigs ears as treats, but he will still love his rubber toys to gnaw on, and it's also cheaper for you.